mozilla/bigquery-etl/docs/reference/data_checks.md

 It is also possible to write checks using raw SQL by using assertions.
 This is, for example, useful when writing checks for custom business logic.

+### Two categories of checks

+Each check needs to be categorised with a marker, currently following markers are available:

+- `#fail` indicates that the ETL pipeline should stop if this check fails (circuit-breaker pattern) and a notification is sent out. _This marker should be used for checks that indicate a serious data issue._

+- `#warn` indicates that the ETL pipeline should continue even if this check fails.
+These type of checks can be used to indicate _potential_ issues that might require more manual investigation.

+Checks can be marked by including one of the markers on the line preceeding the check definition, see _Example checks.sql_ section for an example.

 ## Adding Data Checks

 ### Create checks.sql

 Inside the query directory, which usually contains `query.sql` or `query.py`, `metadata.yaml` and `schema.yaml`, create a new file called `checks.sql` (unless already exists).

+> Please make sure each check you add contains a marker (see: the _Two categories of checks_ section above).

 Once checks have been added, we need to `regenerate the DAG` responsible for scheduling the query.